Following the footsteps of artists around the Acropolis - Sunset Tour

 The tour will finish at around 9:00 pm as you will arrive at a local tavern to enjoy some traditional Greek food.

-- Meeting point: Your centrally located hotel by your private English speaking professional guide
+- Meeting point: Your centrally located hotel by your private English speaking professional guide.
+If your hotel is not located in the center of Athens, please proceed to the Acropolis metro station.

 - Meeting time: 6:45 pm (April - October) or 4.45 pm (November - March)